Aider-AI/aider/docs/benchmarks.md

 [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looks like a promising way to create more structured edit formats.
-I wanted
-a quantitative way to assess the potential benefits of switching aider to function based editing.
+After implementing a couple of function based edit formats, I wanted to measure the potential benefits of switching aider to use them by default.

 With this in mind, I developed a benchmark based on the [Exercism